Five reasons why professionals are becoming freelance consultants

 Whilst the freelance life is not for everyone, for those with marketable skills and who enjoy variety, consulting provides the opportunity to step away from the politics and focus on the work itself.

 Online platforms using AI algorithms make it simpler to be matched with work that is suitable for you, making it easier to transition to this space if you haven’t worked in it before.
+Here are some case studies of successful consultants and some tips from online platform Toptal.

 If you would like help finding work that could be a good fit for you, arrange a phone call with me here.